ghostofindia05/Ultimate-SOC-lab/mian_config.md

 ## How to Use

 Click on any of the links above to be redirected to the detailed configuration guide for that specific tool or system.

-If you have any questions or run into issues, feel free to open an issue in this repository.